HidekiNatsumi/DiscordBot/README.md

 # Discord Bot
 Discord Bot using Discord Rest API (<a href="https://github.com/DV8FromTheWorld/JDA">JDA 5.0.0 alpha 20<a>)

-Change discordBotToken to use this bot
+Change DiscordBotToken to use this bot

 Functionalities